mahvish13/invoke/README.md

-Invoke - AI Chat Assistant
+Agentic AI - AI Chat Assistant

 Overview

-Invoke is an AI-powered chat assistant built using Node.js and LangChain.
+Agents is an AI-powered chat assistant built using Node.js and LangChain.
 The application leverages the Groq API for language model inference and the Tavily API for real-time web search.
 It features intelligent tool calling, conversation memory, and 24-hour chat history storage, enabling context-aware and informative interactions.

 Features